p-datadog/dd-trace-rb/integration/apps/ruby/README.md

 ## Installation

+### Build Base Images

+From the `integration` directory of `dd-trace-rb` (two levels up from this file), run `script/build-images` to build base images for all Ruby versions or, if you are interested in a particular version, run `script/build-images -v 3.4`.

+### Configure Datadog API Key

 Install [direnv](https://github.com/direnv/direnv) for applying local settings.

 1. `cp .envrc.sample .envrc` and add your Datadog API key.
 2. `direnv allow` to load the env var.
-3. `docker-compose run --rm app bin/setup`
+3. `docker compose run --rm app bin/setup`

 ## Running the application